gbumps/react-native-screenguard/README.md

    ** defaultValue = 4 when all positions(top, left, bottom, right) is null and alignment = null,

-   ** Cannot combine with position(top, left, bottom, right) params cause this will always be checked 1st, and all position will be skipped if this param != null
+   ** Cannot combine with position(top, left, bottom, right) params cause this will always be checked 1st, and all positions will be skipped if not null.

    ** Set this param to null if you want to custom your own position with one of position param `top`, `left`, `bottom`, `right` above.